making-things-club/voicekitbot/README.md

 * "OK Google, pause music"
 * "OK Google, skip track"

+To find out all available commands:

+* "OK Google, what can we do"

+(Then look in the Slack bot debug channel to see a list)

 ## Installation

 * Set up a Google Voice Kit with a Raspberry Pi, following the [online instructions](https://aiyprojects.withgoogle.com/voice)